near/docs/docs/3.tutorials/auction/3-nft.md

 ---
-id: nft
+id: winning-an-nft
-title: NFT
+title: Winning an NFT
-sidebar_label: NFT
+sidebar_label: Winning an NFT
 ---

 No one will enter an auction if there's nothing to win, so let's add a prize.
 Why not an [NFT]()?
 NFTs are uniquely identifiable, easily swappable and their logic comes from an external contract with audited standards so the prize will exist without the auction contract.
 Let's get to work!